YouTube Vanced APK APK

 Patch failedUnsupported app versionUse the recommended version

-Manager crashOutdated ManagerUpdate to latest Manager
+Manager crashOutdated ManagerUpdate to the latest release

 App not installedSignature conflictUninstall the original app first